-If you ditch the weights and take up just calisthenics, then your training will be different, so your body composition may change a little.
+If you ditch the weights and take up just calisthenics, your training will be different, so your body composition may change slightly.

 This is also largely dependent on how much food you eat, if you reduce your calories, then you will certainly lose size.

-If you maintain the same calories, then it will be more of a case that you may grow in some areas and reduce size in others.
+If you maintain the same calories, it will be more of a case to grow in some areas and reduce size in others.

 Am I Too Old To Do Calisthenics?

 Let’s answer this by saying, I’m getting older, I need to do calisthenics!

 As we get older, muscle dystrophy accelerates and your muscles will get tighter quicker.

 To keep on top of this, you need to stretch and train strength training.

 There is less risk of injuring yourself with calisthenics fundamentals, so as you get older it is vital to do calisthenics.

 Am I Too Weak For Calisthenics?